pishdad-open/transition-framework/docs/transition-model.md

 Transitional justice structures automatically dissolve once:

+## 5. Security Reorganization During Transition

+### 5.1 Purpose

+The objective of security restructuring during transition is to prevent fragmentation, retaliatory violence, and the emergence of parallel armed power centers.

+Public safety must be preserved without reproducing repression.

+Security reform during transition is not a purge.
+It is a stabilization process under civilian authority.

+---

+### 5.2 Civilian Supremacy

+All armed and security structures must operate under transparent civilian oversight.

+No security institution may exercise autonomous political authority.

+Civilian accountability is a non-negotiable condition of legitimacy.

+---

+### 5.3 Unified National Structure

+A transition must move toward a unified national security framework.

+Parallel armed institutions undermine stability and create long-term risks of internal power competition.

+The transitional authority may supervise:

+- Structural consolidation under a single national framework
+- Clear chains of accountability
+- Temporary operational continuity to prevent collapse of public order

+---

+### 5.4 Continuity with Screening Safeguards

+Institutional continuity is necessary to prevent chaos.

+However, individuals credibly implicated in severe violations of human rights must be subject to lawful review under the transitional justice framework.

+Screening mechanisms must be:

+- Evidence-based
+- Individually assessed
+- Legally reviewable

+Collective dismissal without due process is prohibited.

+---

+### 5.5 Protection of Civic Expression

+Security forces during transition must prioritize:

+- Protection of peaceful assembly
+- Protection of political pluralism
+- Protection of minority groups

+The function of security is protection — not ideological enforcement.

+---

+### 5.6 Prohibition of Expansion

+During transition:

+- No new armed factions may be created.
+- No emergency militias may be legalized.
+- No temporary security structure may outlive the transitional mandate.

+All emergency measures must contain explicit expiration conditions.

+---

+### 5.7 Long-Term Constitutional Direction

+The transition may recommend that the permanent constitutional order:

+- Recognize only one national military structure
+- Prohibit parallel armed institutions
+- Establish clear limits on military authority
+- Restrict the development of offensive or mass-destruction capabilities in accordance with international norms

+Final determination of permanent security doctrine belongs to the constitutional assembly.

 - Their defined mandate is fulfilled, and
 - A permanent constitutional judiciary is established.